dougeby/IntuneDocs/InTuneDocs/Understand/frequently-asked-questions-for-microsoft-intune.md

     -   **Can I sideload a Windows Store app?**

         Publically available apps cannot be sideloaded.
-Even though you are able to download the XAP, you cannot upload it to Intune because it is a public XAP, encrypted and signed with the developer's code-signing certificate.
+Even though you are able to download the XAP (comment: spell out acronym), you cannot upload it to Intune because it is a public XAP, encrypted and signed with the developer's code-signing certificate.
 Only apps you develop and sign with your own code-signing certificate can be sideloaded.

     -   **Do Windows Phone Store apps distributed through the Company Portal require that the end user have a Microsoft Account?**